jbutcher21/aiclass/docs/senzing_entity_spec.md

 Think of Senzing as a pointer system to where you can find a person or company in your source systems or data warehouse.
 All of the data about them exists there and can be looked up when needed.
 You wouldn't load it all into Senzing.
 In fact, on very large systems, the use of payload attributes is discouraged.

-## Examples of Senzing JSON
+# Examples of Senzing JSON

 In prior versions we recommended a flat JSON structure with a separate sublist for each feature that had multiple values.
 While we still support that, we now recommend the following JSON structure that has just one list for all features.
-It is much cleaner and if you standardize on it, you can write one parser to pull vaues back out of it if needed by downstream processes.
+It is much cleaner and if you standardize on it, you can write one parser to pull values back out of it if needed by downstream processes.

-### Recommended JSON Structure
+## Recommended JSON Structure

 ```JSON
 {